femboyfin/dbdideas/survivor_perks.md

 - Start the trial with **0 Tokens** *(was 1)*
   - Makes early game stealth less viable, requiring you to engage with the killer first to receive the stealth benefits when you need them more later (e.g. after a likely Health state loss or Hook stage)
-- Every time your Aura is read by the killer, consume **-1 Token**, preventing your Aura from being read for **2 seconds** *(was 8/10/12)*
+- Every time your aura is read by the killer, consume **-1 Token**, preventing your aura from being read for **2 seconds** *(was 8/10/12)*
-  - This change makes token consumption relative to the duration of the Aura read, meaning you will use less tokens from lower-duration Aura reveals, and no longer nullify Lethal Pursuer's secondary effect.
-Additionally, this makes it easier to identify the exact duration of an Aura read, letting you more accurately determine what caused your Aura to be revealed.
+  - This change makes token consumption relative to the duration of the aura read, meaning you will use less tokens from lower-duration aura reveals, and no longer nullify Lethal Pursuer's secondary effect.
+Additionally, this makes it easier to identify the exact duration of an aura read, letting you more accurately determine what caused your aura to be revealed.
 - For every **7/6/5 seconds** *(was 15)* spent in a Chase, recharge **+2 Tokens** *(was 1)*, up to a maximum of **10 Tokens** *(was 2)*
-  - Increasing the rate at which tokens are gained but with compensatory lower-length effects per token makes the amount of Aura-shielding more directly correlated to actual chase time, rather than how often you hit the nearest increment of 15 seconds.
+  - Increasing the rate at which tokens are gained but with compensatory lower-length effects per token makes the amount of aura-shielding more directly correlated to actual chase time, rather than how often you hit the nearest increment of 15 seconds.
 - Deactivates while you are the **Last Survivor Standing**
   - Decreases the likelihood of a teammate being slugged for an extended period of time, making it more difficult for the Distortion user to stealth the duration of their bleed-out timer, encouraging them to go for the pick-up once there's an opportunity to do so.

 ## [Diversion](<https://deadbydaylight.wiki.gg/wiki/Diversion>) 📉 🗑️

-- Add **0.6 second** stun on direct impact
+- Now stuns the killer for **0.6 second** on direct impact
   - Enables high precision skill expression on an otherwise mostly playful silly perk.
 For reference, 0.6 seconds is the duration of an Enduring pallet stun.

 ## [Do No Harm](<https://deadbydaylight.wiki.gg/wiki/Do_No_Harm>) 📉 💡

-- Increased altruistic healing speed by **40/50/60%** *(was 30/40/50%)*, up to a maximum of **60/80/100%**
+- Increased altruistic healing speed bonus to **40/50/60%** *(was 30/40/50%)*, up to a maximum of **60/80/100%**
   - Increases low-stage healing progression while maintaining the same strength late game to prevent it from overshadowing other perks or becoming too oppressive.

 ## [Dramaturgy](<https://deadbydaylight.wiki.gg/wiki/Dramaturgy>)

-- No longer randomly selects effects, instead loops through them in order
+- No longer randomly selects effects, instead looping through them in a predefined order
   - Less feast or famine, more reliability provides the user an opportunity to decide whether or not to use the perk based on which secondary effect is next up.
-- Changed effect order to; Scream, Exposed, Haste, Item
+- Now uses the following effect order; Scream, Exposed, Haste, Item
   - Prevents the secondary effect from being particularly impactful in first chase (Exposed/Haste) as well as for early game pressure via a lucky toolbox roll.

 ## [Duty of Care](<https://deadbydaylight.wiki.gg/wiki/Duty_of_Care>) 📉 💪 🧑‍🤝‍🧑

-- No longer provides Haste to all survivors within a set range, instead providing Haste to the Survivor(s) that were protected by the Protection Hit
+- Now only grants Haste to survivors protected by the Protection Hit
-  - Prevents the Haste from being given to Survivor(s) other than those getting hit tanked for.
+  - Prevents the Haste from being given to survivors other than those getting hit tanked for.
-- Reduced duration to **1/2/3 seconds** *(was 4/5/6)*
+- Decreased duration to **1/2/3 seconds** *(was 4/5/6)*
   - Reduces the strength of the perk, combined with the below change this is intended to make the perk a lot more healthy and less unfun to go against.
-- Now provides the Survivor who takes the Protection Hit with Duty of Care **25% Haste** for **1/2/3 seconds** as well
+- Now grants the Haste bonus to the user as well
   - Allows for the hit-tanking survivor to take the hit and then safely escape after doing so.